 They walk down into the tunnels, and Abraxas removes his hand from his robes, suddenly shivering in the oddly cold air.
 "My Lord?" he chances, grey eyes locked onto his Lord's wand hand.

 "You will see, Abraxas, now keep silent," comes the curt answer.
 Open, he hisses again, scowling at the inanimate serpent.
 He strides into the main chamber, stopping in front of a still, unmoving body.
-It is a male, slim, with light brown hair.
+It is a male – slim, with light brown hair.
 Abraxas does not understand; his heartbeat is abnormally loud, abnormally painful – he is nervous!

 "A severing hex, Abraxas.
 At his right hand.
 The thumb."
 Cold and clinical, his voice makes Abaraxas nervous – is the boy dead, or is he not?
 Dead?
 Alive?
 No matter; he points his wand at the body, murmurs a diffindo, and looks up at his Lord again.

 "Very good," he says to Abraxas absentmindedly, slender fingers twirling a long silver knife – where had that comes from?
-Abraxas tries not to panic; panic is akin to suicide sometimes, when the Lord is in one of his moods, and Malfoys do not commit suicide –
+Abraxas tries not to panic; panic is akin to suicide sometimes, when his Lord is in one of his moods, and Malfoys do not commit suicide –

 "Hm," his Lord says – and Abraxas notes that his fingers have stilled, holding the knife in a position suited to stabbing – and he stabs the body.